 Cut down horizontal blinds that are too wide

 Sometimes blinds are measured incorrectly or ordered with the incorrect size.
 We strongly recommend sending them back in to the factory to be cut down.
-However, if you feel you need to do it yourself, below are the instructions for cutting down the width of horizontal blinds.
+However, if you feel you need to do it yourself, below are the instructions for cutting down the width of horizontal window treatments.
 Please Note: Some of these repairs will void the warranty!

-Cutting down the blind headrail
+Cutting down the headrail

 For the headrail you can use a hacksaw or a pair of tin snips to cut it.
 Don't worry too much about the looks of the headrail cuts because you won’t see them once they are placed in the box type brackets.